femke77/pet-adoption-full/README.md

   Client built with TailwindCSS and Headless UI for React.

+  Zod was the original choice for user data validation, but then I found react-hook-form and used it for the contact page.

   Routing is done with React Router Dom.

   Sequelize is the ORM for a PostgreSQL database.
 Express is the server.
 Express Router for routing.